ECCC-MSC/open-data/docs/msc-data/nwp_gdsps/readme_gdsps_en.md

 The Global Deterministic storm Surge Prediction System (GDSPS) produces water level forecasts using a barotropic version of the NEMO ocean model (Wang et al. 2021).
 It provides 240 hours forecasts twice per day on a 1/12° resolution grid (3-9 km).
 The model is forced by the 10 meters winds and sea level pressure from the [Global Deterministic Prediction System (GDPS)](../nwp_gdps/readme_gdps_en.md).

-During the post-processing phase, storm surge elevation is derived from total water level by harmonic analysis using t_tide (Pawlowicz et al., 2002).
+During the post-processing phase, storm surge elevation is derived from total water level by harmonic analysis using t_tide (Pawlowicz et al. 2002).

 ## Access